cborchert/algoliasearchdemo/README.md

 * Ruby version

-Built on Ruby version 2.4.1 to take advantage of the webpacker gem
+Built on Ruby version 2.4.1 to take advantage of the webpacker gem.
+See this (Medium post)[https://medium.com/statuscode/introducing-webpacker-7136d66cddfb] or (this one)[https://medium.com/@hpux/rails-5-1-loves-javascript-a1d84d5318b] for more information.

 * System dependencies

 * Configuration

+Algolia credentials live in `config/initializers/algoliasearch.rb`

+* Rake tasks

+If you ever need to repopulate the model/index from movies.json, use `rake algolia:populate_from_json`.

 * Database creation